Pollinator friendly plants for an Australian garden

 By cultivating a pollinator-friendly garden, you'll enjoy a beautiful landscape all the while contributing to the conservation of vital pollinator species in Australia.

-2. Bottlebrush (Callistemon spp.): Known for their unique bottlebrush-shaped flowers, these plants are a magnet for honeyeaters, bees, and butterflies.
+Bottlebrush: Known for their unique bottlebrush-shaped flowers, these plants are a magnet for honeyeaters, bees, and butterflies.

-9. Alyssum (Lobularia maritima): These small, fragrant flowers are particularly attractive to bees and butterflies.
+Alyssum: These small, fragrant flowers are particularly attractive to bees and butterflies.

 Choosing native plants helps our native pollinators and local ecosystems.
+Be sure to check what is best for your climate.
+Your local nursery can help with this.

 If you are somewhere warm enough, aiming for a diverse range of flowering plants to provide a continuous source of nectar and pollen throughout the seasons can be a good idea.